Harold Alexander - Early Life & Career:

 Returning to Britain, Alexander initially received orders to lead the First Army during the Operation Torch landings in North Africa.
 This assignment was changed in August when he instead replaced General Claude Auchinleck as Commander-in-Chief, Middle East Command in Cairo.
 His appointment coincided with Lieutenant General Bernard Montgomery taking command of the Eighth Army in Egypt.
 In his new role, Alexander oversaw Montgomery's victory at the Second Battle of El Alamein that fall.
 Driving across Egypt and Libya, Eighth Army converged with Anglo-American troops from the Torch landings in early 1943.
 In a reorganization of Allied forces, Alexander assumed control of all troops in North Africa under the umbrella of the 18th Army Group in February.
 This new command reported to General Dwight D. Eisenhower who served as Supreme Allied Commander in the Mediterranean at the Allied Forces Headquarters.

 In this new role, Alexander oversaw the Tunisia Campaign which ended in May 1943 with the surrender of over 230,000 Axis soldiers.
 With victory in North Africa, Eisenhower began planning the invasion of Sicily.
 For the operation, Alexander was given command of the 15th Army Group consisting of Montgomery's Eighth Army and Lieutenant General George S. Patton's US Seventh Army.
 Landing on the night of July 9/10, Allied forces secured the island after five weeks of fighting.
 With the fall of Sicily, Eisenhower and Alexander rapidly began planning for the invasion of Italy.
 Dubbed Operation Avalanche, it saw Patton's US Seventh Army headquarters replaced with Lieutenant General Mark Clark's US Fifth Army.
-Moving forward in September, British forces began landing in Calabria on the 3rd while American troops fought their way ashore at Salerno on the 9th.
+Moving forward in September, Montgomery's forces began landing in Calabria on the 3rd while Clark's troops fought their way ashore at Salerno on the 9th.

 Harold Alexander - In Italy: